The Colli Aretini include Valdarno & Cortona

 You may be wondering if it is all just a gimmick or if there is a rhythm and reason behind all these labels.

 Absolutely!
-The vast territory that makes up Tuscany is comprised of many different geographical areas including mountains, valleys, marshlands - each with its own soil composition which in turn greatly influence the grape and thus the flavour.
+The vast territory that makes up Tuscany is comprised of many different geographical areas including mountains, valleys, marshlands - each with its own soil composition which in turn greatly influence the grape and thus the flavor.
 Even within one single vineyard, the varieties of soil are well noted by the producer and the type of grapes grown in each area are specific to the mineral content.
 One vineyard boasts of more than 30 different types of soil on their property!

 So why the labels?
 To distinguish between the sometimes subtle, sometimes striking distinctions in the wines.
 Arezzo claims 8 wines with Denominazione d'Origine (a name which guarantees the high quality of a wine): Chianti DOCG, Chianti Colli Aretini DOCG, Colli d'Etruria Centrale DOC, Valdichiana DOC, Cortona DOC, Valdarno di Sopra DOC, Vinsanto del Chianti DOC e Vinsanto del Chianti dei Colli Aretini DOC.
 Some of which overlap with other areas (Vinsanto del Chianti DOC and Chianti DOCG) but the rest are specific to the Arezzo territory.